Complements of discriminants of real singularities of type $X_{10}$: Proof of Theorem

-It follows immediately from the construction that the topological pictures of the elements of standard scales of these three morsifications are as shown in Fig.~\ref{toptypes}.
-Namely, to get the picture of the morsification with $i$ negative critical values from the standard scale arising from one of the three figures \ref{fourteen} (left), \ref{fourteen} (right) or \ref{twenty}, we should look at the notation of the form \ $a/b \ (c)$ \ in the intersection of the row of Table \ref{crd} with number $i$ on the left and the column corresponding to this figure, and find the unique picture of Fig.~\ref{toptypes} with subscript \ $\tilde a/b, \ c$ \ (where $\tilde a$ is not necessarily equal to $a$).
-All these twelve pictures represent functions from different components of the complement of discriminant: indeed, almost all of them are topologically distinct, and the only two pictures with the same topological type (having $\mbox{Ind}=-4$) cannot be connected in the space of generic non-discriminant perturbations by Bezout's theorem reasons.
+All these twelve pictures represent functions from different components of the complement of discriminant: indeed, almost all of them are topologically distinct, and the only two pictures with the same topological type (having $\mbox{Ind}=-4$) cannot be connected in the space of non-discriminant perturbations of (\ref{meqx101}) by Bezout's theorem reasons.
+These reasons prove also that the first picture on p. \pageref{tta} (with \ $\mbox{Ind}=4$) and its image under the involution $y \to -y$ belong to different components of the complement of the discriminant; the same is true also for the second picture (with \ $\mbox{Ind}=3$).

-Then we apply our restricted programs, in which all surgeries creating matrix elements not in $[-2,2]$ (respectively, not in $[-3,3]$) are canceled, to all elements of these standard scales.
-The program reports that the numbers of elements in the corresponding components are as shown in Table~\ref{crd}.
+Then we apply our restricted program to all elements of these standard scales.
+The program reports that their \ $\mbox{Card}$ invariants are indeed as indicated in the pictures of \pageref{tta}--\pageref{ttz} under the corresponding pictures.

-For any value $I \in [-4,4]$ of the invariant \ $\mbox{Ind}$, \ the number of all \ $3$-virtual morsifications with this value (indicated in the third row of Table \ref{taX101}) is equal to the sum of the numbers of 3-virtual morsifications in 3-virtual components with this value indicated in Table \ref{crd}.
-Thus, the set of 3-virtual components within our 3-domain is exhausted by obtained 12 components.
-This proves statement 2 of Theorem \ref{mthmx101}.

-On contrary, the $2$-virtual morsifications with \ $\mbox{Ind}=3$ \ arising in the standard scale of the morsification from Fig.~\ref{twenty} belong to a 2-virtual component with only 23208 elements, which is less than the number 25848 of all 2-virtual morsifications with this value of \ Ind, \ see Table~\ref{taX101}.
-In addition, this 2-domain contains also the standard scale of 2-virtual morsifications characterized by the intersection matrix

-and information that critical values No. 1, 2, 3, and 5, in ascending order, are attained at minima, and the highest critical value at a maximum.
-The elements of this standard scale, having exactly 3 and 5 negative critical values, belong to 2-virtual components consisting of 1968 and 480 elements, respectively.
-This gives us two new 2-virtual components.
-The sum of these three numbers, 23208 + 2968 + 480, is still less than 25848, therefore there should be at least one more 2-virtual component with $\mbox{Ind}=3$.
-This completes the proof of statement 3 of Theorem \ref{mthmx101}.

-Statement 4 of this theorem follows from the Bezout's theorem considerations and the invariance of the normal form (\ref{meqx101}) under the reflection \ $y \leftrightarrow -y$.